-The central nervous system is made up of the brain and spinal cord.
-Astrocytomas are central nervous system tumors that develop from star-shaped cells (astrocytes) that help nerve cells in the brain or spinal cord function.
-These tumors may be cancerous (malignant) or not.
+Astrocytomas are tumors in the central nervous system (the central nervous system is made up of the brain and spinal cord).
+Astrocytomas develop from star-shaped cells (astrocytes) that help nerve cells in the brain or spinal cord function.
+These tumors may be cancerous (malignant) or noncancerous (benign).

 Astrocytomas are a type of brain tumor called a glioma.